 Example 8: A is the sole owner of property.
 A grants the property to A, B, and C as joint tenants.
 The joint tenancy of A, B, and C is a joint tenancy described in subdivision (b)(1) of this rule; A is an "original transferor," and B and C are "other than original transferors."
-A dies.
+A dies while D is A's husband.
 A's interest in the property passes by operation of law to B and C, resulting in a 100 percent change in ownership because, after A's death, the only original transferor is no longer on title (as explained in subdivision (b)(1)(B) of this rule).
 Subsequently, B and C transfer the property to B, C, and D as joint tenants.
-D is A's husband.
-Although, the joint tenancy of B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule, D does not become an "original transferor" because he did not acquire his interest from A during the period that A held an interest in the initial joint tenancy of A, B, and C.
+The new joint tenancy of B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule.
+B and C are transferors who are among the transferees and thereby become "original transferors."
+However, D does not become an "original transferor" because he did not acquire his interest from A during the period that A held an interest in the initial joint tenancy of A, B, and C.

 Example 9: A transfers property to A and B as joint tenants.
 The joint tenancy of A and B is a joint tenancy described in subdivision (b)(1) of this rule; A is an "original transferor," and B is an "other than original transferor."
+A and B, as joint tenants, transfer the property to A, B, and C as joint tenants.
 C is A's registered domestic partner.
-A and B, as joint tenants, transfer the property to A, B, and C as joint tenants.
-C is an "original transferor" because he is the registered domestic partner of an "original transferor." and acquired his interest in the joint tenancy during the period that A was an "original transferor."
+C is an "original transferor" because he is the registered domestic partner of an "original transferor" and acquired his interest in the joint tenancy during the period that A was an "original transferor."
 B becomes an "original transferor" because he is a transferor who is among the transferees.

 Example 10: A transfers property to A and B as joint tenants.
 The joint tenancy of A and B is a joint tenancy described in subdivision (b)(1) of this rule; A is an "original transferor," and B is an "other than original transferor."
 A and B, as joint tenants, transfer the property to B and C as joint tenants.
-B becomes an "original transferor."
 C is A's registered domestic partner.
-C is an "original transferor" because C was the registered domestic partner of A "an original transferor" and C acquired an interest by means of a transfer from A. C takes the place of A because C was A's registered domestic partner.
+C is an "original transferor" because C is the registered domestic partner of A and C acquired an interest by means of a transfer from A. C takes the place of A because C is A's registered domestic partner.
 Also, B remains on title as a transferor who is also a transferee, and thereby becomes an "original transferor."